 “Has anyone completed FMI certification?
 What are the differences and similarities compared to the FMVA certification?
 Thanks”.
 Over and over I see posts like this one on LinkedIn.
 The financial modeling groups did have some collective knowledge to advise.
 Still, most of the comments were concerning either one or another certification.
 You can get either an FMI review or an FMVA review but not both.
-Up until recently there was no one who has taken both certifications and could compare them.
+Up until recently, there was no one who has taken both certifications and could compare them.

 I was among the first cohort of financial modeling professionals to successfully pass the Advanced Financial Modeler (AFM) and then the Chartered Financial Modeler (CFM) levels of the certification by the Financial Modeling Institute (FMI).
 Then, a couple of months ago, I decided to try the Financial Modeling and Valuation Analyst (FMVA) qualification from the Corporate Finance Institute (CFI) as well.
-Now, after completing both of them, I am probably in the best position among the financial modeling professionals to make the qualified comparison.
+Now, after completing both of them, I am probably in the best position among the financial modeling professionals to make a qualified comparison.

 A quick disclosure before we proceed.
 I am trying to be as objective and as honest as possible with this series of articles.
 Still, please be aware that occasionally I grade AFM and CFM (Chartered Financial Modeler) exams for FMI.
 I have also created a couple of questions for the CFM qualification.
 Anyway, I’ve just double-checked that my revenues from these activities were as little as 0.6% of total revenues last year.
 In my opinion, the extent of my possible conflict of interest is negligible, but still please be aware of it.